cleverpush/cleverpush-developer-docs/docs/sdks/android/deeplinks.md

 ---
 id: extension
-title: Notification Extender Service
+title: Deep Links
 ---

-Deep Link Android
+Deep Links
 --------------------

-1. Navigate to the app > AndroidManifest.xml and add the below code to it.
+1. Navigate to app > AndroidManifest.xml and add the below code to it.
 As we are creating a deep link for our MainActivity.java file so we have to add this code in the MainActivity part.
-Below is the code which is to be added to the AndroidManifext.xml file.
 Comments are added in the code to get to know in more detail.

 2. 'AndroidManifest.xml'